Drew3KW/mischief-made-analytics/README.md

 ## Modeling principles

 - Trusted dates are the default for business-facing analysis.
-- `order_number` is the practical business-facing order key.
+- `order_number` is the practical business-facing order key for Shopify.
-- `customer_email` is the practical customer key.
+- `customer_email` is the practical customer key for Shopify.
+- Etsy order identity starts from `receipt_id`.
+- Etsy order-item identity starts from `transaction_id`.
+- Cross-channel models must use channel-aware keys.
 - Shared semantic logic should live upstream in reusable marts models.
 - `fct_order_items` remains at order-item grain.
 - Summary-layer models should be BI-friendly and built on validated upstream logic.
 - Raw ingestion and canonical raw rebuild are separate concerns.
 - API landing, raw candidate shaping, canonical raw replacement, and warehouse refresh are separate steps.
 - CSV ingestion remains available as a fallback path.
-- Automated canonical raw refresh includes freshness checks, validation gates, rollback awareness, and operational documentation.
+- Automated canonical raw refresh should include freshness checks, validation gates, rollback awareness, and operational documentation.
-- New source systems begin in isolated landing or spike layers before joining production models.
+- New source systems should begin in isolated landing or spike layers before joining production models.
-- Cross-channel customer and revenue logic remains explicit, validated, and channel-aware.
+- Cross-channel customer and revenue logic should be explicit, validated, and channel-aware.

 ## Current status